Entropy Happens.

 --Posted by s. on Sunday, April 10, 2005.

+I want a sonic screwdriver.
 There very useful for a number of things: breaking out of jail cells, fixing the hyper-scematic converting generator, and makeing a nice cup of hot tea (I've never heard of people playing cricket with one, but I'm sure it could be done).
+Someone needs to get me a sonic screwdriver.
+There not hard to find.
+Every good hardware store of the twenty-third century ought to have one.

 --Posted by a. on Sunday, April 10, 2005.